+The School entered into an agreement with S.M.A.R.T.
+Management LLC to provide professional management and consulting services to the School.
+In its capacity, as the School's education service and support provider, S.M.A.R.T.
+Management LLC manages the finances and operations and makes recommendations to the School's independent board of directors which make the final determinations regarding polices and contracts.
 In providing management services to the School, officers of S.M.A.R.T.
 Management LLC may not serve as members of the Board of Directors of the School.
 The agreement began on July 1, 2018, and is in effect through June 30, 2023 with an option to renew.
 The contract can be terminated by either party with 90 days' notice.
-The contract calls for a management fee between 8 and 10% of full time equivalent (FTE) revenues based on the School's enrollment.
-During the year-ended June 30, 2020, the School incurred management fees of \$197,692 and had amounts due to S.M.A.R.T.
-Management LLC of approximately \$90,000 included in accounts payable and accrued liabilities at June 30, 2020.
+The contract calls for a management fee between of 10% of full time equivalent (FTE) revenues based on the School's enrollment.
+During the year-ended June 30, 2022, the School incurred management fees of \$420,856 and had amounts due to S.M.A.R.T.
+Management LLC of approximately \$38,176 included in accounts payable and accrued liabilities at June 30, 2022.